-If you receive multiple baby shower invitations, you don’t need to attend both events.
-It’s perfectly acceptable to decline one of the baby shower invitations.
-You might say, Thank you for inviting me, but I’ve already been invited to another shower and feel I should attend that one because the hostess is my cousin.”
-(Just an example) Or you can simply say that you can’t make it.
+If you receive two baby shower invitations for the same person, you’re not required to attend both showers, but can if you wish.
+It’s perfectly acceptable to decline one of the invitations.
+You might say, “Thank you for inviting me, but I’ve already been invited to another shower and will attend that one because the hostess is my cousin.” (for example) Or you can simply say that you can’t make it.

-If you feel you should attend both baby showers (maybe you are a very close family member), then it’s only necessary to purchase one gift and take it to the first shower.
+If you feel you should (or want to) attend both baby showers (maybe you are a very close family member), then it’s only necessary to purchase one gift and take it to the first shower.

 If you have questions or comments about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].